 If you’re eligible for the Honors Program and have not received an invitation, please contact firstname.lastname@example.org.

 Why join the Honors Program?

 There are a number of perks, both tangible and intangible!
-In addition to a grant that covers the cost of their Honors Program textbooks, every student with a demonstrated financial need is eligible to apply for Honors Program scholarship opportunities.
+In addition to a grant that covers the cost of their Honors Program textbooks, every student with a demonstrated financial need is eligible to apply for Honors Program scholarship opportunities (when available).
 The Honors Program also covers the cost of “outside-the-classroom” experiences.
 Additionally, due to the combination of several general education courses for the honors curriculum, students are able to complete more required units in a shorter time frame.

 “I chose to pursue the Honors Program because of the valuable opportunity to learn about how the humanities are essential to the human experience.
 While studying in the Honors Program, I have learned how to think historically and philosophically about Christianity and the larger world.
 This program allows you to engage in meaningful conversations about classical ideas that transform your worldview.”

 For a closer, in-depth look into PLNU's Honors Program, follow along with Dr. Ben Cater, director of the Honors Program, as he discusses who the ideal candidates are for the program and his personal hope for honors students.

 Life as an Honors Student

 The Honors Program is a total of 36 units/credits, and students can take those credits throughout their four years at PLNU.
 Follow the link to PLNU's Honors Program transfer guidelines to see what courses need to be fulfilled in the program.